readthedocs/readthedocs.org/docs/faq.rst

 You can mock out the imports for these modules in your ``conf.py`` with the following snippet::

     import sys
-    from unittest.mock import MagickMock as Mock
+    from unittest.mock import MagicMock as Mock

     MOCK_MODULES = ['pygtk', 'gtk', 'gobject', 'argparse', 'numpy', 'pandas'] sys.modules.update((mod_name, Mock()) for mod_name in MOCK_MODULES)